bearenm/CSE6242_Final_Project/README.txt

 2. Topic Modeling: Advanced topic modeling will be applied using Latent Dirichlet Allocation (LDA) to uncover prominent themes within the calls.

-3. Hierarchical Clustering: A hybrid clustering method combining Large Language Models (LLMs) and human input will be used to ensure meaningful and accurate groupings of themes.
+3. Hierarchical Clustering: Generates topic-word matrices based on cosine similarity.

+4. LLM Relabeling: A topic labeling and reclustering method using a Large Language Model (LLM) to ensure meaningful topic coherence and an accurate groupings of themes.

-4. Visualization: The extracted insights will be presented in a dynamic dashboard, created with Tableau for general visualization.
+5. Visualization: The extracted insights will be presented in a dynamic dashboard, created with Tableau for general visualization.
 A custom Circle Packing chart built in D3.js will provide an interactive and detailed exploration of the data.

 All scripts and resources needed to execute this project are located in the CODE directory.